 2. Having either two top ten finishes, or one top five finish.

 Anyone winning less than $200.00 in their class during their last year of ASA competition may request to move down to the next listed class using their same equipment by submitting a request in writing no less than thirty days prior to competition for review by the Competition Committee.
 Anyone who has won their way out of an ASA class may not return to that class unless approved by the Competition Committee.
-No one will be permitted to return to Open C or Bow Novice after competing in a higher class.
+Anyone shooting in a class higher than Bow Novice or Open C may not return to those classes except for a medical waiver request approved by the Competition Committee.

 Open Pro 50 yards, 290 FPS, Unknown